Social media marketing is an essential part of any marketing campaign. Brands need to always be on-point and find new ways to stay ahead of the game.

 So, to recap, here are the key things to keep in mind when you're doing your social media analysis?

-• If you've invested more in Facebook posts and strategies, but your engagement is not as significant compared to Instagram, Twitter, TikTok or Youtube, it might be the time to reconsider what platform to prioritize.
+- If you've invested significantly in Facebook engagement, but it's still not as high compared to Instagram, Twitter, TikTok or Youtube, it might be the time to reconsider what platform to prioritize.

 4. Free tools for social media analysis